Something in the Water's economic impact on Virginia, weather forecast and Richmond performers

 Last year, Condé Nast Traveler named Virginia Beach as one of the 23 best places to go in the U.S. in 2023, which included a shout-out to the Something in the Water festival.

-The festival is also bringing a variety of community events that will feature local vendors, merchants, entertainers and food from Virginia Beach to the festival footprint.
+The festival is also bringing a variety of community events that will feature local vendors, merchants, entertainers and food from Virginia Beach.

 The event will take place across the Virginia Beach Oceanfront, from 5th Street to 31st Street and Atlantic Avenue, to the Virginia Beach Convention Center.

-Tickets are still available for $399 to the three day festival.
-For more information, visit https://somethinginthewater.com.
+Tickets are still available for $399 to the three-day festival.
+For more information, visit somethinginthewater.com.
+If yo

-If you can't make it to Virginia Beach, YouTube will be livestreaming the Something in the Water festival all weekend.
+If you cannot make it to Virginia Beach, you can watch YouTube’s livestream of the Something in the Water festival all weekend.
 Something in the Water 2023 will be on Pharrell’s YouTube channel.

 @collcurran on Twitter